 What does “Mixed Length” Mean Exactly?

-In most cases, “Mixed Lengths” means a relatively even spread of linear footage across the four primary board-length categories below:
+In most cases, for Decking orders, “Mixed Lengths” means a relatively even spread of linear footage across the four primary board-length categories below:

 If a particular length category becomes temporarily unavailable, that footage is typically shifted into the next longest available category whenever possible.